Hasan & Ibrahim: Career

 At the age of eight they were part of the Dimitar Berbatov foundation.
 At the age of nine they participated in the Varna Summer International Music Festival of 2013.
 At the age of 10 they participated in the award ceremony for "Successful Children of Bulgaria" of the Dimitar Berbatov Foundation on Slavi's Show where they were noticed and further selected to participate in Junior Eurovision 2014 to represent Bulgaria along with Krisia Todorova.
-In the summer Hasan and Ibrahim took a master class of Maria Prinz.
-In September of that same year they performed their first concert with the Shumen Symphony Orchestra.
+In the summer Hassan and Ibrahim took a master class of Maria Prinz.
+In September of that same year they performed their first concert with a symphonic orchestra with the Shumen Symphony Orchestra.

 Junior Eurovision Song Contest

-On 25 July 2014 Slavi Trifonov announced on Slavi's Show that Bulgarian National Television had selected Krisia along with Hasan and Ibrahim Ignatov to represent Bulgaria in the Junior Eurovision Song Contest 2014.
+On 25 July 2014 Slavi Trifonov announced on Slavi's Show that Bulgarian National Television had selected Krisia along with Hassan and Ibrahim Ignatov to represent Bulgaria in the Junior Eurovision Song Contest 2014.
 They had to perform a song with Krisia in Bulgarian, which the team of Slavi's Show successfully composed two months later.
 The song is called "Planet of the Children".
 The music was recorded by the Pleven Philharmonic Orchestra and Evgeni Dimitrov, while the lyrics were written by Krisia and Ivaylo Valchev.

 On 9 November 2014 a team of 10 people – parents of the twins, vocal pedagogue Svilena Decheva, Evgeni Dimitrov, and reporters from two television stations – went to Valletta.
-Krisia, Hasan, and Ibrahim took 2nd place in the contest with 147 points.
+Krisia, Hassan, and Ibrahim took 2nd place in the contest with 147 points.

 After Eurovision

-After their second-place finish in Junior Eurovision 2014, Krisia Todorova and Hasan and Ibrahim were invited by President of Bulgaria Rosen Plevneliev to participate in the Bulgarian Christmas concert, which is traditionally performed in the National Theatre at Christmas time.
+After their second-place finish in Junior Eurovision 2014, Krisia Todorova and Hassan and Ibrahim were invited by President of Bulgaria Rosen Plevneliev to participate in the Bulgarian Christmas concert, which is traditionally performed in the National Theatre at Christmas time.
 They visited the National Assembly, where deputies in the hall gave them a standing ovation, and Parliament Speaker Tsetska Tsacheva congratulated them for their Eurovision success.
 They were also welcomed as heroes in their hometown of Shumen by the mayor.